tutao/tutanota/README.md

-# Tutanota
+# Tutanota makes encryption easy
 ========

-Tutanota makes email encryption easy: Tutanota is the end-to-end encrypted email client that enables you to communicate securely with anyone.
+Tutanota is the end-to-end encrypted email client that enables you to communicate securely with anyone.

 ## Building and running your own Tutanota web client